-Annual accounts
+Annual report and accounts

-- 16. The annual accounts, which include the financial statements, will be the foundation and source for most of the audit work necessary to support our judgements and conclusions.
+- 15. The annual report and accounts, which include the financial statements, will be the foundation and source for most of the audit work necessary to support our judgements and conclusions.
 We also consider the wider environment and challenges facing the public sector.
-Our audit approach includes: - understanding the business of NHS Forth Valley and the associated risks which could impact on the financial statements - assessing the key systems of internal control, and establishing how weaknesses in these systems could impact on the financial statements - identifying major transaction streams, balances and areas of estimation and understanding how NHS Forth Valley will include these in the financial statements - assessing the risks of material misstatement in the financial statements - determining the nature, timing and extent of audit procedures necessary to provide us with sufficient audit evidence as to whether the financial statements are free of material misstatement. - 17.
-We will give an opinion on whether the financial statements: - give a true and fair view in accordance with the National Health Service (Scotland) Act 1978 and direction made thereunder by the Scottish Ministers of the state of affairs of the board and its group as at 31 March 2019 and of the net expenditure for the year then ended; - have been properly prepared in accordance with IFRSs as adopted by the European Union, as interpreted and adapted by the 2018/19 FReM; and - have been prepared in accordance with the requirements of the National Health Service (Scotland) Act 1978 and directions made thereunder by the Scottish Ministers.
+Our audit approach includes: - understanding the business of NHS Forth Valley and the associated risks which could impact on the financial statements - assessing the key systems of internal control, and establishing how weaknesses in these systems could impact on the financial statements - identifying major transaction streams, balances and areas of estimation and understanding how NHS Forth Valley will include these in the financial statements - assessing the risks of material misstatement in the financial statements - determining the nature, timing and extent of audit procedures necessary to provide us with sufficient audit evidence as to whether the financial statements are free of material misstatement. - 16.
+We will give an opinion on whether the financial statements: - give a true and fair view in accordance with the National Health Service (Scotland) Act 1978 and directions made thereunder by the Scottish Ministers of the state of the affairs of the board and its group as at 31 March 2020 and of the net expenditure for the year then ended; - have been properly prepared in accordance with IFRSs as adopted by the European Union, as interpreted by the 2019/20 FReM; and - have been prepared in accordance with the requirements of the National Health Service (Scotland) Act 1978 and directions thereunder by the Scottish Ministers.

-Other information in the annual accounts
+Statutory other information in the annual report and accounts

-- 18. We also review and report on other information published within the annual accounts including the Performance Report, Governance Statement and the Remuneration Report.
-We give an opinion on whether these have been compiled in accordance with the appropriate regulations and frameworks in our independent auditor's report. - 19.
-We also read and consider any information in the annual accounts other than the financial statements and audited part of the remuneration report and report any uncorrected material misstatements.
+- 17. We also review and report on statutory other information published within the annual report and accounts including the Performance Report, Governance Statement and the Remuneration and Staff Report.
+We give an opinion on whether these have been compiled in accordance with the appropriate regulations and frameworks in our independent auditor's report. - 18.
+We also review the content of the annual report for consistency with the financial statements and with our knowledge.
+We report any uncorrected material misstatements in statutory other information.